 So this is what I did.

 First two hours, let the outer meat thaw in a cold water bath.
-At this point your meat should be thawed.
+Meat should be thawed.
 Check the water though in those two hours.
 If the water gets too cold because of your frozen turkey, make sure to remove the Turkey and refill the cold water in your bucket or tub (your bath tub works really good for a large turkey).
 It is important to use room temp water – not hot water.
 You don’t want to cook the turkey by using hot water.

-After the meat gets thawed on the outside of your turkey, I put my turkey in the over on 150 F for 3 hours.
+After the outside is thawed, I put my turkey in the over on 150 F for 3 hours.
 Make sure to rub the thawed skin with butter and cover the entire turkey with foil so the skin doesn’t cook – you’ll want to properly season the skin of the turkey before cooking it at the end.

 I put the turkey in my sink and ran hot hot water into the neck of the turkey to melt the ice that had formed in the middle of the carcass.
 When it would fill up, I would flip the turkey and dump the water and what ice had melted.
 I did this process for about 30 minutes until all of the ice in the middle of the turkey at thawed and been removed. note: I did use an ice pic 🙂

-After the ice had been removed, I properly seasoned the turkey.
-With butter, Rosemary Salt, Fresh Rosemary, and Garlic.
+Season the roasted turkey with butter, Rosemary Salt, Fresh Rosemary, and Garlic.
 I stuffed celery, rosemary and lemon into the next/body of the Turkey and cooked it on 250 for 2 hours with a foil cover until it got to 145 F and then for the final 2 hours I cooked it on 350 F with no foil.

 First off, let me tell you this was the most juicy and flavorful turkey I have EVER had.
 It was amazing.
-I don’t know if I will ever do this 12 hour turkey roasting torture to myself again, but just know… it can be done and it can be delicious!
+I don’t know if I’ll ever do it again.
+But now I know I’m capable!

 Don’t forget to leave your comments below!